Economy of Jordan: Energy

 Energy remains perhaps the biggest challenge for continued growth for Jordan's economy.
 Spurred by the surge in the price of oil to more than $145 a barrel at its peak, the Jordanian government has responded with an ambitious plan for the sector.
 The country's lack of domestic resources is being addressed via a $14bn investment programme in the sector.
 The programme aims to reduce reliance on imported products from the current level of 96%, with renewables meeting 10% of energy demand by 2020 and nuclear energy meeting 60% of energy needs by 2035.
 The government also announced in 2007 that it would scale back subsidies in several areas, including energy, where there have historically been regressive subsidies for fuel and electricity.
 In another new step, the government is opening up the sector to competition, and intends to offer all the planned new energy projects to international tender.

 Unlike most of its neighbors, Jordan has no significant petroleum resources of its own and is heavily dependent on oil imports to fulfill its domestic energy needs.
+Between the 1940s to the 1970s, oil was mainly transported through the Trans-Arabian Pipeline.
 In 2002 proved oil reserves totaled only 445000 oilbbl.
 Jordan produced only 40 oilbbl/d in 2004 but consumed an estimated 103000 oilbbl/d.
 According to U.S. government figures, oil imports had reached about 100000 oilbbl/d in 2004.
 The Iraq invasion of 2003 disrupted Jordan's primary oil supply route from its eastern neighbor, which under Saddam Hussein had provided the kingdom with highly discounted crude oil via overland truck routes.
 Since late 2003, an alternative supply route by tanker through the Al Aqabah port has been established; Saudi Arabia is now Jordan's primary source of imported oil; Kuwait and the United Arab Emirates (UAE) are secondary sources.
 Although not so heavily discounted as Iraqi crude oil, supplies from Saudi Arabia and the UAE are subsidized to some extent.

 In the face of continued high oil costs, interest has increased in the possibility of exploiting Jordan's vast oil shale resources, which are estimated to total approximately 40 billion tons, 4 billion tons of which are believed to be recoverable.
 Jordan's oil shale resources could produce 28 Goilbbl of oil, enabling production of about 100000 oilbbl/d.
 The oil shale in Jordan has the fourth largest in the world which currently, there are several companies who are negotiating with the Jordanian government about exploiting the oil shale like Royal Dutch Shell, Petrobras and Eesti Energia.